Skip to main content

 The Core 400S is the best smart air purifier Levoit makes in this price range.
 If you want maximum data, maximum automation, and maximum coverage, this is the one.

-The key insight: The jump from Core 300 (no app, no sensor) to Vital 200S (full app, sensor, auto mode, pet mode) costs negative ten dollars.
-The jump from Vital 200S to Core 400S costs an additional $130 and gets you a better sensor and 45% more CADR.
+The key insight: The jump from Core 300 (no app, no sensor) to Vital 200S (full app, sensor, auto mode, pet mode) costs $71 and adds a complete smart ecosystem.
+The jump from Vital 200S to Core 400S costs an additional $12 and gets you a better laser sensor and 45% more CADR — making the Core 400S worth serious consideration at just $182.

 Noise Comparison